1992 Illinois Fighting Illini football team

 The 1992 Illinois Fighting Illini football team was an American football team that represented the University of Illinois at Urbana-Champaign as a member of the Big Ten Conference during the 1992 NCAA Division I-A football season.
-In their first year under head coach Lou Tepper, the Illini compiled a 6–5–1 record (4–3–1 in confernce games), finished in fourth place in the Big Ten Conference, and outscored opponents by a total of 211 to 208.
+In their first year under head coach Lou Tepper, the Illini compiled a 6–5–1 record (4–3–1 in conference games), finished in fourth place in the Big Ten Conference, and outscored opponents by a total of 211 to 208.
 They concluded the season with a loss to Hawaii in the 1992 Holiday Bowl.

 The team's statistical leaders included quarterback Jason Verduzco (1,531 passing yards, 63.7% completion percentage), running back Darren Boyer (554 rushing yards), wide receiver John Wright (40 receptions for 426 yards), and kicker Chris Richardson (58 points, 20 of 23 extra points, 11 of 16 field goals).

 Several Illinois players received all-conference honors.
 Defensive lineman Simeon Rice was selected by the Associated Press (AP) as the Big Ten Freshman of the Year.
 Offensive tackle Brad Hopkins was selected by the AP as a first-team all-conference player, and linebacker Dana Howard and quarterback Verduzco were selected as a second-team player.

 The team played its home games at Memorial Stadium in Champaign, Illinois.